sonic-pi-net/sonic-pi/etc/doc/tutorial/08-Enveloped-Samples.md

 sample :loop_amen, sustain: 0, release: 0.75
 ```

 Now, our sample only plays for 0.75 seconds in total.
-With the default for `attack:` and `decay:` at 0, the sample jumps straight to full amplitude, sustains there for 0s then releases back down to 0 amplitude over the release perious - 0.75s.
+With the default for `attack:` and `decay:` at 0, the sample jumps straight to full amplitude, sustains there for 0s then releases back down to 0 amplitude over the release period - 0.75s.

 # Percussive cymbals

 We can use this behaviour to good effect to turn longer sounding samples into shorter more percussive versions.
 Consider the sample `:drum_cymbal_open`:

 ```
-sample :drum_cybal_open
+sample :drum_cymbal_open
 ```

 You can hear the cymbal sound ringing out over a period of time.
 However, we can use our envelope to make it more percussive: